steqeq/0000/docs/how-to/programming_guide.rst

 OpenCL, but HIP bindings are available for Python and Fortran.

-HIP is an API based on C++ that provides a runtime and kernel language for GPU programming, and is the key programming language in ROCm.
-HIP is also designed to be a marshalling language, allowing code written for NVIDIA's CUDA to be easily ported to run on AMD GPUs.
+HIP is an API based on C++ that provides a runtime and kernel language for GPU programming and is the essential ROCm programming language.
+HIP is also designed to be a marshalling language, allowing code written for NVIDIA CUDA to be easily ported to run on AMD GPUs.
 Developers can use HIP to write kernels that execute on AMD GPUs while maintaining compatibility with CUDA-based systems.